Our Employment Lawyer in San Jose Explains Whistleblowing

 Contact an Employment Lawyer in San Jose

 Whistleblower laws are complex and can be confusing.
 Therefore, it is important to understand your rights.
 If you are concerned about something your employer is doing, or you have reported your employer to a government agency for conduct you believe may be illegal, and/or you are currently facing retaliation from your employer for whistleblowing, contact the Costanzo Law Firm at (408) 993-8493.
-We have an employment lawyer in San Jose ready to help you..
+We have a Whistleblower Lawyer in San Jose ready to help you.